pepiillo99/DatabaseAPI/README.md

 import me.pepe.DatabaseAPI.DatabaseManager.Types.Database;
 import me.pepe.DatabaseAPI.DatabaseManager.Types.TableDatabaseMultiKeys;

-public class ContactsTableMultiKeys extends TableDatabaseMultiKeys<ServerDataDatabase> { // on extends you need indicate which database you will use
+public class ContactsTableMultiKeys extends TableDatabaseMultiKeys { // there not necesary indicate which database you will use
-    private int id;
-    private int number;
+    private int id = 0; // is important define default values... private int number = 0;
-    private String name;
+    private String name = "";
-    public ContactsTableMultiKeys(Database database) {
+    public ContactsTableMultiKeys(int id, Database database) {
         super("ContactsMulti", "id", database);
-        // Here the key is the id, by default extending from TableDatabaseMultiKeys you will know that it is a DatabaseKeyType.INT. setAutoIncrement(true); // We define the table to auto-increment automatically.
+        // Here the key is the id, by default extending from TableDatabaseMultiKeys you will know that it is a DatabaseKeyType.INT. setAutoIncrement(true); // We define the table to auto-increment automatically. this.id = id;
     }
     @Override
     public void buildKey(Integer key) {